awslabs/aws-lambda-rust-runtime/README.md

 ## `lambda`

 This library makes it easy to create Rust executables for AWS lambda.
-The library defines exposes an `#[lambda]` attribute macro.
-Adding the `#[lambda]` attribute to your `main` function allows you to define your event handler logic in one function as show in the example above.
+The library defines an `#[lambda]` attribute macro.
+Adding the `#[lambda]` attribute to your `main` function allows you to define your event handler logic in one function as shown in the example above.

 It also exposes the `Handler` trait.
 A type that conforms to this trait can be passed to the `lambda::run` function, which launches and runs the Lambda runtime.